aouriri/careful-fairness/README.md

 The intent is for this website to be used as a supplement to teaching and understanding the research data lifecycle.
 It can be used formally or informally as a resource to critically engage with data in a way that can "actively protect, nurture, and respect the environments and communities embedded within datasets" (Çay, Rodighiero & Zhang, 2025)[1].

-There are 7 sessions, with session zero providing a background or entry to the stages of the data lifecycle:

-**double check session number, create 'lectures.md', edit/reconfigure pages**

 [1]: https://nightingaledvs.com/visualizing-as-a-form-of-collective-care/ "Visualizing as a Form of Collective Care"